lukasroegner/homebridge-nello/README.md

 }
 ```

-**authType** (optional): the method of authentication, either "password" or "secret".
-This is set to "password" for backwards compatibility with previous versions of this plugin, but it is recommended to use the "secret" method to avoid having to keep a username and password in plaintext in the configuration.
+**authType** (optional): the method of authentication, either "password" or "client".
+This is set to "password" for backwards compatibility with previous versions of this plugin, but it is recommended to use the "client" method to avoid having to keep a username and password in plaintext in the configuration.

 **clientId**: Client ID (read "Retrieving a client ID and client secret from Nello")/

-**clientSecret** (required for "secret" auth)
+**clientSecret** (required for "client" auth)

 **username** (required for "password" auth): the email address of your nello.io account.